High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Results

-As detailed in Table~\ref{tab:simpar}, the simulated DLTs consist of a submicron-thick, fully ionized plastic CH\textsubscript{2} (or CD\textsubscript{2}) foil of solid density, preceded by a fully ionized carbon (C$^{6+}$) NCD plasma layer of varying density and length.
+As detailed in Table~\ref{tab:simpar}, the simulated DLTs consist of a submicron-thick, fully ionised plastic CH$_2$ (or CD$_2$) foil of solid density, preceded by a fully ionised carbon (C$^{6+}$) NCD plasma layer of varying density ($n_{e,\rm NCD}$) and length ($l_{\rm NCD}$) .
 The NCD parameters optimizing proton acceleration from DLTs have been investigated both numerically and analytically by Pazzaglia \emph{et al.} ~\cite{pazzaglia2020theoretical}.
-In that study, the proton cutoff energies were found to peak when using NCD layers of thickness close to the relativistic self-focusing length, and over a limited density range.
-The following approximate formulas were obtained for the optimal length and density of the NCD layer:
+In that study, the maximum proton cutoff energies were attained for NCD layers of thickness close to the relativistic self-focusing length, and over a limited density range.
+The following approximate formulas were obtained for the optimal length and density of the NCD layer [see Eqs.~(23) and (24) in Ref.~\citen{pazzaglia2020theoretical}]:

-where $\gamma_0 = \sqrt{1+a_0^2/2}$ is the mean Lorentz factor of the laser-driven electrons and $n_{\rm cr} \textnormal{ [cm\textsuperscript{-3}]}=1.1\times 10^{21}/\lambda_0^2 \textnormal{ [$\upmu$m]}$ is the nonrelativistic electron critical density.
-For our parameters, $\gamma_0 = 21.7$, $n_{e,\rm NCD} = 1.93\,n_{\rm cr}$ and $L_{\rm NCD} = 14.1\,\rm \upmu m$.
+where $\gamma_0 = \sqrt{1+a_0^2/2}$ is the mean Lorentz factor of the laser-driven electrons and $n_{\rm cr} [\rm cm^{-3}] = 1.1 \times 10^{21}\,\lambda_L^{-2} [\rm \upmu m]$ is the nonrelativistic electron critical density.
+For our parameters, $\gamma_0 = 21.7$, $n_{e,\rm NCD} = 1.93\,n_{\rm cr}$ and $l_{\rm NCD} = 14.1\,\rm \upmu m$.
 These values will provide reference conditions for our PIC simulations.